vitto-cri/MAL_AGG/docs/mal_agg-v.2.0.0-design.md

 Whereas it is important to maintain these userGroups while installing this package, feel free to review them in line with any existing userGroups setup or policy in the host instance.

-## Special Considerations: Malaria by health sector
+## Special Considerations: Malaria data disaggregated by public facility vs. private sector vs community service delivery

 As mentioned in the section on Analytics and Indicators of this design guide, this section is set to provide some suggestions and considerations on the analysis and visualization of the detected cases of malaria according to the type of facility ownership (public or private), and the cases detected in the community.